 Saint Maximus taught that sadness is in fact a blameworthy passion that is the result of the fall—a stain of original sin.
 In the Questions to Thalassius he writes that after the Fall:

 [T[he great and innumerable mob of passions was introduced into human life and corrupted it.
 Thus our life became filled with much groaning…If, on the other hand, our condition of self-love is distressed by pain, then we give birth to anger, envy, hate, enmity, remembrance of past injuries, reproach, slander, oppression, sorrow, hopelessness, despair, the denial of providence, torpor, negligence, despondency, discouragement, faint-heartedness, grief out of season, weeping and wailing, dejection, lamentation, envy, jealousy, spite, and whatever else is produced by our inner disposition when it is deprived of occasions for pleasure.
-(1.2.15)
+(1.2.15; cf Questions and Doubts, Questions 128-129)

 Now, many may contend with Maximus’ teaching by saying Jesus “groaned” (John 11:34) and “wept” (John 11:35).
 We must be careful to read these passages in a Christologically orthodox way.